Logo of Landscape Atlas

 When surface grading isn't enough, subsurface solutions are installed to manage water below ground.

 • Catch Basins and Trench Drains: These are surface drains that collect water at low points (catch basins) or along hardscapes like driveways (trench drains).
-They connect to underground piping that carries the water away2.
+They connect to underground piping that carries the water away.

 Surface Water Management Techniques